cnexans/cnexans.com/src/db/POST_LIKES_README.md

 # Post Likes Functionality

 ## Overview
 The post likes system allows users to like blog posts and other content on the site.
-Likes are stored in Supabase and tracked by content ID, similar to the comments system.
+Likes are stored in Supabase using **Supabase Anonymous Authentication** for user identity management.
+Anonymous users can later convert to permanent users by linking an email or OAuth identity.

 ## Database Structure

 ### Table: `post_likes`
 - `id`: Serial primary key
 - `content_id`: Text identifier for the content (e.g., `article-no-code-era`)
-- `user_fingerprint`: Unique identifier for the user
+- `user_id`: UUID foreign key to `auth.users.id`
 - `created_at`: Timestamp of when the like was created
-- Unique constraint on `(content_id, user_fingerprint)` to prevent duplicate likes
+- Unique constraint on `(content_id, user_id)` to prevent duplicate likes
+- Foreign key with `ON DELETE CASCADE` to automatically clean up likes when user is deleted

 ### Database Functions